cato2000/cato2000.github.io/_posts/2020-10-23-Starting-HLLD.md

 # General Relativity (GR)
 We had an exam Monday and started into GR on Wednesday.
 Pretty uneventful.

+# Intel Workshop
+On Tuesday I went to the Intel Dev Tools workshop hosted at the Pitt CRC.
+It had an excellent discussion of Intel compilers, Data Parallel C++, and a few other topics

 # HLLD Riemann Solver
 I'm starting on writing an HLLD Riemann Solver this week.
 I've been basing my